bmacnaughton/action-walk/README.md

 ![commit-test](https://github.com/bmacnaughton/action-walk/workflows/commit-test/badge.svg)

-Minimal utility to walk directory trees performing actions on each directory entry. `action-walk` has no production dependencies other than node core modules and has only one strong opinion - don't presume anything about why the directory tree is being walked.
-Oh, and another strong opinion - running node v12.12.0+.
+Minimal utility to walk directory trees performing actions on each directory entry. `action-walk` has no external production dependencies and has only one strong opinion - don't presume anything about why the directory tree is being walked.
+Oh, and another strong opinion - not supporting node versions prior to v12.12.0.

 No presumptions means that this does little more than walk the tree.
 There are two options to facilitate implementing your code on top of `action-walk`.